National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 and is integrated with other N3C tooling to capture relationships to teams, researchers, and artifacts such as concept sets, analyses, and datasets.
 STaRT-RWE [@wang_2021] provides a more expansive methodological checklist. @tbl-practices-start-1 below lists the elements and sub-elements in the checklist, along with suggestions for where in the Enclave the information may be found.
+The [RWE Protocol Browser](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.57ad723a-a436-496a-bb95-65ee94658e4f) shows completed protocol Overviews of some available protocols.

 <!-- https://www.tablesgenerator.com/markdown_tables -->